How To Make Your Invention Real | MAKO Design + Invent

 Now that you’ve performed product and market research, the next step is to start the design of your product.
 There are key principles inventors need to use when designing products.
 They are:

 • Brainstorming: How do you want to communicate your idea visually?
 Think about how your idea will look on paper or tablet.
-In the design world brainstorming means defining the problem.
-It’s also about coming up with a lot of ideas.
-Having answers to solve every as many problems as possible is critical.
+In the design world, brainstorming means defining the problem.
+It’s also about coming up with a lot of answers.
+Having answers to solve as many problems as possible is critical.
 At this point, critical eyes are not welcome.

 • Outlining expectations: Having a sense of direction will be critical at this stage.
-It might look like having loosely outlined tasks to complete in the coming weeks.
+It might look like a set of loosely outlined tasks with clear deadlines for the coming weeks.
 It might be listing which industrial design firms to call for help with prototyping.
 But, whatever it is, having expectations keeps you on track.

 • Sketching it out: Sketching is a great way to start honing in on your design vision for your idea.
 They don’t have to be perfect.
 In fact, it’s better if they’re rough.
 But they do have to show how you imagine your product to be.

-Creating the design of your intended product was a big step.
-But a prototype is equally important.
-Because without a prototype it’s almost impossible to bring your invention to life.
-Generally, there are three steps involved in manufacturing a prototype.
-They are:
+Developing the design of your intended product was a big step, but a prototype is equally as important.
+Without a prototype, it’s almost impossible to bring your invention idea to life.
+Generally, there are four steps involved in manufacturing a prototype:

-So you’ve got the makings of a product on your hands, congratulations!
+So now you’ve got the makings of a product on your hands, congratulations!
 The next step is to make sure it stays yours.
 A provisional patent gives an inventor a great benefit.
 Inventors can apply for this kind of patent without an official patent claim, declaration, oath, or disclosure agreement.
-Provisional patent applications go through a 12 month wait period for the patient to be legally binding.
+Provisional patent applications go through a 12-month wait period for the patient to be legally binding.
 This starts the day the patient is filed.
-So if an inventor wants to benefit from an early filing, they must also file for a nonprovisional application for patent.
+So, if an inventor wants to benefit from an early filing, they must also file for a nonprovisional application for a patent.

-The next step making your invention real is to find a manufacturer for your product.
-But before you do, there are some details to iron out.
+The next step to making your invention real and bringing your idea to life is to find a manufacturer for your product.
+But before you do, there are some details that need to be ironed out.

 1. What type of manufacturer are you looking for?
-There are three major types.
-They are:
+There are three major types:

 • Manufacturers who make products based on your product ideas.